 If your business has multiple premises, you will need to register and provide a COVID-19 Safety Plan for each premises separately.

-NSW Health advice and rules that continue to apply
+NSW Health advice and rules

 - restrictions on gathering and movement